ropensci/neotoma/cran-comments.md

 + [Appveyor](https://ci.appveyor.com/project/sckott/neotoma/branch/master) tests are passing.

 ## R CMD check results:
-+ There were no ERRORs or WARNINGs
++ There was one NOTE - For Windows & Linux there were spelling warnings, but all spellings are acceptable.
-+ For Windows there were spelling warnings, but all spellings are acceptable
++ There was one warning - LaTeX errors when creating PDF version.
+Only on local build, not on Travis or appveyor.
 + Travis gives no notes.
 + Appveyor passes